Funder: Arnold Ventures

 M. Soper welcomed participants and provide an overview of the importance of integrated care models to improve care for individuals dually eligible for Medicare and Medicaid.
 A. Mir shared key priorities for Arnold Ventures in the complex care space during this challenging time.

 II.
 Responses to COVID-19 in Programs for Dually Eligible Individuals

 Speaker: Tom Betlach, Partner, Speire Healthcare Strategies

-T. Betlach will share insights into challenges presented by the COVID-19 pandemic to states and health plans serving dually eligible individuals.
-He will describe key policy flexibilities and program changes that states and health plans have adopted and offer recommendations to help states best respond to the COVID-19 pandemic.
+T. Betlach shared insights into challenges presented by the COVID-19 pandemic to states and health plans serving dually eligible individuals.
+He described key policy flexibilities and program changes that states and health plans have adopted and offer recommendations to help states best respond to the COVID-19 pandemic.

 III.
 Supporting Dually Eligible Individuals in Facilities Amid COVID-19

 Speakers: Michelle Bentzien-Purrington, Vice President, Managed Long-Term Services and Supports, Molina Healthcare